-(Reuters) - Here is a timeline on the civil war in Libya since the first protests began against the 42-year rule of Muammar Gaddafi in February:
+(Reuters) - Here is a timeline on the revolt in Libya since the first protests began last month

-Feb 15/16, 2011 - A riot in Benghazi is triggered by the arrest of human rights activist Fethi Tarbel, who has worked to free political prisoners, Quryna newspaper reports.
+Feb 15/16 - A riot in Benghazi is triggered by the arrest of human rights activist Fethi Tarbel, who has worked to free political prisoners, Quryna newspaper says.

-February 17 - Activists designate a day of rage on the 2006 anniversary security forces killing protesters attacking the in Benghazi consulate of former colonial power, Italy.
+February 17 - Activists designate this day as a day of rage.
+It is the anniversary of clashes in 2006 in Benghazi when security forces killed protesters attacking the city's Italian consulate.